adfresca/sdk-ios/README.md

 ### Limited Time Offer

-You can draw more attention from customers and create a sense of urgency with a limited time offer, which is a sales promotion for a limited time period only.
+You can draw more attention from customers and create a sense of urgency with a limited time offer, which is a special sales promotion of **hard currency items for a limited time period only**.
 Nudge SDK will display an interstitial with the remaining time on the top bar and will hide the intersitial when the time is over.

 << insert a sample interstitial >>